Balancing Functionality and GDPR-Driven Privacy in ISAC Trajectory Sharing: Acknowledgment

 \section{Acknowledgment}

-This work is supported partly by the German Federal Ministry of Education and Research within the project Open6GHub (16KISK003K/16KISK004), partly by the European Commission within the Horizon Europe project Hexa-X-II (101095759).
+This work is supported by the Federal Ministry of Research, Technology and Space of Germany via the project Open6GHub+ (16KIS2406).
 B. Han (bin.han@rptu.de) is the corresponding author.